steamship-core/python-client/docs/index.rst

 Welcome to Steamship!

-The best way to get started is with our command line utility.
+The best way to get started is by trying out a package.
+First, you'll need to install our CLI.
 In your terminal, run the following command (you'll need `NPM`_):

 .. code:: bash